unoplatform/workshops/tube-player/modules/11-App-finalization/README.md

 ## Import the TubePlayer splash screen

-Right-click the following image and save it in the *TubePlayer.Base* project, under the *Splash* folder, override the existing *splash_screen.svg* file with it.
+Right-click the following image and save it in the *TubePlayer.Base* project.
+Under the *Splash* folder, override the existing *splash_screen.svg* file with it.

 ![TubePlayer splash screen](splash_screen.svg)

 ## Import the TubePlayer app icon

-Right-click the following image and save it in the *TubePlayer.Base* project, under the *Icons* folder, override the existing → *icon_foreground.svg* image with it.
+Right-click the following image and save it in the *TubePlayer.Base* project.
+Under the *Icons* folder, override the existing *icon_foreground.svg* image with it.

 ![TubePlayer app icon](icon_foreground.svg)

-This image is slightly different than the splash screen, as its oriented to be displayed properly in the app drawer icon.
+This image is slightly different than the splash screen, as it is oriented to be displayed properly in the app drawer icon.

 ## Run the app

-When you run the app, the app icon and the splash screen, as well as the navigation bar banner will appear on screen.
+When you run the app, the app icon and the splash screen, as well as the navigation bar banner will appear on the screen.

 ![App icon, splash screen, and navigation bar are rendered](ui-output.gif)